moskomule/moskomule.github.io/content/en/home/about.md

 #### 2026

-* Our paper "Provable Target Sample Complexity Improvements as Pre‑Trained Models Scale," coauthored with F. Fukuchi (University of Tsukuba) and S. Matsui (Kyoto University), has been accepted at AISTATS 2026.
+* Our paper "Provable Target Sample Complexity Improvements as Pre‑Trained Models Scale," coauthored with K. Fukuchi (University of Tsukuba) and K. Matsui (Kyoto University), has been accepted at AISTATS 2026.

 <details>
 <summary>Older news</summary>